When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Long Does Colic Last in a Baby?

-For most infants, colic ends by the time they’re 3 to 4 months old.
-In the meantime, remember this mantra: this too shall pass.
-Colic can be challenging for both you and the baby, but it doesn’t last forever.
-Hang in there!
+For most infants, colic ends by the time they are 3 to 4 months old.
+In the meantime, remember this mantra: “this too shall pass.”
+Colic is challenging, but it doesn’t last forever.

 Can I Give My Newborn Water for Colic?

-Hold your horses there, well-meaning parent!
-The American Academy of Pediatrics recommends exclusive breastfeeding or formula feeding for the first six months of life, and that includes not giving water to your newborn, even if they have colic.
+No. The American Academy of Pediatrics recommends exclusive breastfeeding or formula feeding for the first six months.
+Do not give water to a newborn, as it can mess with their electrolyte balance.

 Why Is Colic Worse At Night?